-"The Statutory Conditions in the Ontario Automobile Policy (OAP 1) state that an insurer may use a short rate cancellation table when an insured requests a cancellation of the policy, and most companies follow that practice.
-This cancellation table takes into account administrative or handling costs involved with issuing the policy and cancelling it before the expiry of the term."
+"The Statutory Conditions in the Ontario Automobile Policy (OAP 1) state that an insurer may use a short-rate cancellation table when an insured requests a cancellation.
+This cancellation table takes into account administrative or handling costs involved with issuing and cancelling it before the expiry of the term."

 Yes.
-It’s possible to cancel your policy with an open claim.
-You will still need to complete the claim.
+It’s possible to cancel with an open claim, but you will still need to complete the claim.
 You may also be subject to a cancellation fee.

-Yes they can cancel your insurance policy for payment or collections reasons.
-Avoid allowing your current policy to lapse by not paying.
+Yes, they can cancel it for payment or collections reasons.
+Avoid allowing it lapse by not fully paying or missing payments.
 This is not a risk worth taking.
-Non-payment gives your insurer the right to cancel your policy.
-If you are cancelled for non-payment, you could be labelled a high risk driver and potentially see your insurance rates increase.
+Non-payment gives your insurer the right to terminate since you didn't pay.
+If you are cancelled for non-payment and need high-risk auto insurance and see your costs increase.